Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  Enter in the patron category code for the category that all new patrons registered via the OPAC will be put in to.

 **Important**

 Patrons registering via the OPAC will not need to be approved by a librarian.
-For this reason it is recommended that you set up a provisional `patron category <#patcats>`__ with no `circulation rights <#circfinerules>`__.
+For this reason it is recommended that you set up a provisional :ref:`patron category <patron-categories-label>` with no :ref:`circulation rights <circulation-and-fine-rules-label>`.
 That way patrons will have to come in to the library to verify their identity before given circulation rights at the library.
 Once the patron confirms their identiy the library staff can change the category to one with permissions to check items out and place holds.

 **Important**

 If you leave this blank or enter in an invalid code your patrons will still be able to register but will not be given a username.
 There will be no errors on the page to explain this, so be sure to enter a valid patron category code.

-`PatronSelfRegistrationEmailMustBeUnique <#PatronSelfRegistrationEmailMustBeUnique>`__
+.. _patronselfregistrationemailmustbeunique-label:

+PatronSelfRegistrationEmailMustBeUnique
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Do not consider